tzaji/super_upper/README.md

 Join us to make it even better ...

 ### Database
-We maintain an updodate database of products available in your local supermarket to help you buy smart !
+to help you buy smart, we maintain an updodate database of available products in your local supermarket.

 ### About Data collection methodology
 Using data scrapping, opur code is trained to search your local supermarket's web for updates, giving you unlimited access to the most uptpdate information.